-Forget the tours & guides – read about the history of Indonesia’s biggest Hindu temple and find out the entrance fee & how to get to the Prambanan temples by local bus for as little as 25 cents!
+Forget the tours & guides – read about the history of Indonesia’s biggest Hindu temple and find out the Prambanan temple entrance fee & how to get to there for as little as 25 cents!

-The magnificent Prambanan temples are just 17km northeast of Yogyakarta, easily accessible on the city’s excellent & cheap local bus network.
+The magnificent Prambanan complex is just 17km northeast of Yogyakarta, easily accessible on the city’s excellent & cheap local bus network.

 So do you want to know exactly how to get to there?!
 We here at DIY Travel HQ will get straight to it!